$0.00 – $150.00

 As we enter summer, there’s potential for prioritizing writing, but how?
 How do we prioritize what matters to us—the projects with real purpose—rather than falling into writing for the sake of writing, or productivity mode?

 In total, we’ll spend this time feeling and thinking about what writing we’re called to do—and why.
-And we’ll respond to various pressures that weigh on our writing and ourselves as writers.
+And we’ll make plans for summer projects, while responding to various pressures that weigh on our writing and ourselves as writers.

 When will the workshop be offered?